nenasedk/pRTJOSS/paper.md

     r_{g} = r_{w}f_{sed}^{1/\alpha}\exp\left(-\frac{\alpha + 6}{2}\log^{2}\sigma_{g}\right)
 \end{equation}

-In order to use the Hansen distribution, we must recalculate the total number of particles $N$, and integrate the distribution for \fsed.
+In order to use the Hansen distribution, we must recalculate the total number of particles $N$, and integrate the distribution for $f_{\rm SED}$.
 We note here that the Hansen distribution is parameterised by the effective radius, $\bar{r}$, rather than the geometric mean radius.
 In this derivation we do not correct for this difference in definition, as both act as nuisance parameters in the context of an atmospheric retrieval.